PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 About Zika virus

 Zika virus is a flavivirus, closely related to dengue.
 It is transmitted to humans primarily through the bite of certain infected Aedes species mosquitoes.
-Aedes aegypti mosquitoes are commonly found in tropical and sub-tropical regions around the world including North Queensland and some areas in Central Queensland.
+Aedes aegypti mosquitoes are commonly found in tropical and sub-tropical regions around the world including North Queensland and some areas in Central and Southwest Queensland.
 Another similar mosquito, Aedes albopictus, also has the potential to transmit Zika virus, but in Australia is only found in the Torres Strait.
-These mosquito vectors typically breed in domestic water-holding containers; they are daytime biters and feed both indoors and outdoors near dwellings.
+These mosquito vectors typically breed in domestic water-holding containers; they are daytime biters (including dawn and dusk) and feed both indoors and outdoors near dwellings.

 Symptoms of Zika virus infection

 Approximately one person in five who becomes infected with Zika is likely to have symptoms.
-For cases with a clinical illness, symptoms may include:
+For cases with a clinical illness, symptoms may include one or more of:

 - Low-grade fever